efsacco/fern-collection/index.md

   height: '500px'
 ---

 Moca is a small town in Northwest Puerto Rico, and these are family photographs which tell the story of the Gonzalez family of Barrio Pueblo.
-In part, they cover the arc from enslavement to freedom in the Spanish Caribbean.
+Their family history covers the arc from enslavement to freedom in the Spanish Caribbean from the late nineteenth to early twentieth centuries, with connections that extend out to different continents.
+Photographs are somewhat rare until after the 1930s; here are examples of photo postcards that served as formal portraits, a school photograph and snapshot of sisters sitting together, a range of roles and self representations of African descended people of Moca.

-The collection items are from the collection of Luz Gonzalez and done as part of the Dreamwork Lab 2021.
+The collection items are from the collection of Luz Gonzalez and done as part of the final project of the Fern team for the Minimal Computing & Wax course by Dr. Alex Gil and Mari Nyropp for DreamLab 21 (U Penn 14-17 Jun 2021).

 ### Browse the Collection